OHI-Science/ohi-science.github.io/_posts/2018-11-06-fellowship-demystifying-pressures-ohicore.md

 I created such a website for the core R package that we use for the OHI, `ohicore`, for the reasons outlined above -- to nicely present the function documentation -- and bring that together with some longer-form articles to “demystify” the way `ohicore` fits into the [OHI framework](http://ohi-science.org/toolbox-training/toolbox-ecosystem.html).
 This website was designed as a quick refresher on `ohicore` functions for future OHI fellows, scientists conducting regional ([OHI+](http://www.oceanhealthindex.org/ohi-plus)) assessments, and OHI team members.
 Before proceeding to the more nitty-gritty details of my process, let me step back and explain a bit what the `ohicore` is, what it does, and why it is so important to explain mechanisms inside that black box beyond the fact that OHI operates on principles of open science.

 `ohicore` was developed by the OHI team to streamline and make consistent the process of calculating OHI scores across different assessments. `ohicore` works in conjunction with the data preparation and assessment repositories.
-While models and data can be tailored to specific regional assessments to leverage the best available data or to accommodate different management priorities, the `ohicore` stays consistent across all OHI assessments.
+While models and data can be tailored to specific regional assessments to leverage the best available data or to accommodate different management priorities, the `ohicore` remains consistent across all OHI assessments.

 <br>